 - Longitude and latitude

-The system processes the data using machine learning, their own mathematical algorithm, and deep learning.
+The system processes the data using deep learning.
 And based on this information, it assigns a hotel BindID.
-Room and hotel information is processed via different APIs.
+Room and hotel information gets mapped via another API.

 RoomMappR maps the following hotel room information and assigns it a unique BindID code: